datacommonsorg/docsite/custom_dc/quickstart.md

 ## Send an API request

-A custom instance can accept REST API requests at the endpoint `/core/api/v2/`.
+A custom instance can accept [REST API](/api/rest/v2/index.html) requests at the endpoint `/core/api/v2/`.
 To try it out, here's an example request that returns the same data as in the interactive queries above, using the `observation` API.
 You can enter this query in your browser to get nice output:

 ```
 http://localhost:8080/core/api/v2/observation?entity.dcids=country%2FCAN&select=entity&select=variable&select=value&select=date&variable.dcids=average_annual_wage
 ```

-Note: You do not need to specify an API key as a parameter.
+Note: You do not need to specify an API key as a [query parameter](/api/rest/v2/getting_started.html#query-param).

 If you select **Prettyprint**, you should see output like this: